SuperHouse/ad5593r-python/README.md

     and use the full range of values from 0-4095, or
  2. Use the internal 2.5V VREF, turn on the 2x VREF multiplier, and map your output values to 0-2703.

+Conversely, if you want to run the AD5593R at 5V I/O and achieve full-scale DAC output with the internal 2.5V VREF, you must turn on the 2x VREF multiplier.
+Otherwise your output will be capped at 2.5V.

 ## Installation